 The other point of interest in the debate is Sydney Airport and the fact that currently flying in or out of it is vastly cheaper than Newcastle.
 Though with that said, if you live in Newcastle you have to drive or catch the train, which is pretty hard going after landing at 6am and disembarking a long-hall flight.
 There is definitely a need and want for convenient international travel from Newcastle, but this definitely isn’t a reality just yet.

 The good news is that everything is connected, so the more Newcastle grows the more likely it is for the transport connecting it to its airport will improve, and the more Newcastle Airport grows… well, growth equals jobs, and that’s one thing a city needs to keep going.

 Newcastle is one of the hidden gems of the NSW coastline and it is just a matter of time before more people discover it and what it has to offer.
 It has amazing beaches, restaurants, cafes, etc. And it is backed-up by the Hunter Valley, which is now a recognised wine location around the world.
-Add to this the local sporting teams and events such as the V8 Supercars and you start to see that the spotlight does shine on Newcastle paper writings from time to time.
+Add to this the local sporting teams and events such as the V8 Supercars and you start to see that the spotlight does shine on Newcastle from time to time.
 The port now even plays host to cruise ships, which gives travellers the option to visit Newy briefly, but in style!
 With the airport opening up to international travel, more people will hopefully get to enjoy a slice of everything Newcastle has to offer.